 Now picture this studio house with a few garden rooms outside.
 Maybe one with a barbeque and table, another with a hot tub and gazebo, and another with an organic vegetable and fruit garden.

 I don’t know about you, but I’m ready to start building.
 But first, we need a new name.
 The “studio” house designation no longer applies.
-I prefer something like “Open-House.”
+I prefer something like an “Open-House.”
 What ideas do you have?